Post Production - High End Commercial Retouching & Compositing

 Behind the scenes look at a the post-production and retouching process of a footwear photo shoot with photographer Brian Rodgers Jr at Digital Art That Rocks.
 This video showcases a layer comp time lapse of the retouching process.

-Creative high end retouching for footwear brand identity and hero imagery.
+Creative high end retouching for footwear brand identity, hero imagery and advertising key art.

 Below, you’ll find a series of select commercial beverage images that I’ve both photographed and retouched.